 This post is from our contributing sponsor, Time4Learning.

-The holiday season usually marks the mid-way point or year-end for homeschoolers, depending on how you schedule out your year.
-It also presents a great time period for evaluating your homeschooling efforts.
-And even though holiday shopping, merry-making, and more shrink your available free time, putting aside a few hours could make all the difference as you continue your homeschooling adventure.
+The winter break usually marks the mid-way point or year-end for homeschoolers, depending on how you schedule out your year.
+This offers a great opportunity for evaluating your homeschooling efforts.
+As you prepare to dive back in, set aside a few hours to examine how things are going.
+It could make all the difference as you continue your homeschooling adventure.

 By holding a meeting with your children, reviewing your schedule, and assessing your curriculum, you’ll gain a better perspective on how effective your efforts have been and if changes are needed to improve your children’s progress.
 Let’s look at the benefits of these three suggestions.